 Afternoon snack: cookies, tea, pear or apple.

-Dinner: curd casserole, herbal tea.
+Dinner: cottage cheese casserole, herbal tea.

-Late dinner: fermented baked milk.
+Late dinner: ryazhenka.

-First breakfast: scrambled eggs with tomatoes, compote.
+First breakfast: omelette with tomatoes, compote.

 Second breakfast: casserole with fruit.